drubinstein/pokerl/content/docs/chapter-1/breakdown/team_rocket/index.md

 </div>

-Beyond the gym battles and field moves, there are mandatory quests involving encounters with the antagonist group, Team Rocket.
+Pokémon contains mandatory quests involving the game's antagonists, Team Rocket.
 These events require defeating trainers, obtaining special items, and solving in-game puzzles.
 Thankfully, these quests must be accomplished in a linear order.
 For completeness, hare are all the tasks required to to complete the Rocket storyline:

 - Defeat the rockets blocking the exit to Mt.
 Moon (post Brock).
 - Defeat the rocket at the end of Nugget Bridge north of Cerulean City.